+- means-

-- (a) the Vice-Chancellor; or - (b) a Deputy Vice-Chancellor; or student includes a person who has enrolled in a program or course and deferred in accordance with these Regulations;
+(a) the Vice-Chancellor; or

+- (b) a Deputy Vice-Chancellor; or
-Part 1-Preliminary

-(c) a Pro-Vice-Chancellor;
+- (c) a Pro-Vice-Chancellor;

+Part 1- Preliminary
-Note: See the definition of student in section 3 of the Act.

-Student Appeals Committee means the Student Appeals Committee established by regulation 56;

-student misconduct means student academic misconduct, student research misconduct or student general misconduct;

-Student Misconduct Officer means-

-- (a) an officer employed in an Institute, School, Federation TAFE or a Division whose responsibilities, in accordance with University legislation and procedures, include initiating, coordinating and/or conducting an investigation into alleged student misconduct (for example an Academic Integrity Officer); - (b) a Student Integrity Officer.

-Student Misconduct Committee means the Student Misconduct Committee established by regulation 51;
+student includes a person who has enrolled in a course, program or unit and deferred in accordance with these Regulations; Note: See the definition of student in section 3 of the Act. means the Student Appeals Committee established by Student Appeals Committee regulation 56 means student academic misconduct, student research student misconduct misconduct or student general misconduct; Student Misconduct Officer (a) an officer employed in an Institute, School.
+Federation TAFE or a Division whose responsibilities, in accordance with University legislation and procedures, include initiating, coordinating and/or conducting an investigation into alleged student misconduct (for example an Academic Integrity Officer); (b) a Student Integrity Officer.
+Student Misconduct means the Student Misconduct Committee established by regulation 51; Committee student research means-(a) research conducted for the purposes of an honours thesis or coursework thesis; and (b) research conducted for the purposes of any component of a higher degree by research.
+TAFE means Federation TAFE; means Federation University Australia University

-student research means-

-- (a) research conducted for the purposes of an honours thesis or coursework thesis; and - (b) research conducted for the purposes of any component of a higher degree by research.

-TAFE means Federation TAFE;

-University means Federation University Australia